Artwork

 Biography

-Friedel Dzubas (1915-1994) was a German-born American abstract painter.
-Friedel Dzubas studied art before fleeing Nazi Germany in 1939 and settling in New York City.
-In Manhattan during the early 1950s, he shared a studio with fellow abstract painter Helen Frankenthaler; it was during this time he started exhibiting his Abstract expressionist paintings.
-His work was included in the Ninth Street Show in New York City in 1951, and in group exhibitions at the Leo Castelli gallery, the Stable Gallery, and the Tibor de Nagy Gallery among others.
+Friedel Dzubas, born in 1915 and later becoming a naturalized American, was an abstract painter of German origin.
+Before escaping Nazi Germany in 1939 and settling in New York City, Dzubas received formal art education.
+During the early 1950s in Manhattan, he shared a studio with fellow abstract painter Helen Frankenthaler.
+It was during this period that he began showcasing his Abstract Expressionist paintings.
+His artwork was featured in the Ninth Street Show in New York City in 1951, as well as group exhibitions at prominent galleries like Leo Castelli, the Stable Gallery, and the Tibor de Nagy Gallery.

-Dzubas was a pioneer of Color-Field painting alongside Helen Frankenthaler, Morris Louis, and Kenneth Noland.
-He developed his signature, vibrant style, scrubbing thick layers of color into large canvases.
-It was in 1966 that Dzubas abandoned oils for synthetic acrylic colors.
-He would utilize "Magna" acrylic for the remainder of his career.
-Such flattened fields of hue were theorized by celebrated critic Clement Greenberg as examples of "Post Painterly Abstraction" or generally, "Color-Field" painting.
+Dzubas played a pioneering role in Color-Field painting, alongside artists such as Helen Frankenthaler, Morris Louis, and Kenneth Noland.
+He developed his distinctive style characterized by vibrant hues applied in thick layers on large canvases.
+In 1966, Dzubas transitioned from using oil paints to synthetic acrylic colors, particularly "Magna" acrylic, which he utilized throughout the rest of his career.
+These flat expanses of color were seen by renowned critic Clement Greenberg as examples of "Post Painterly Abstraction" or, more generally, "Color-Field" painting.